dimgerasimou/dwm/README.md

 The config.h is not deleted each build and must be deleted manualy for the changes on config.def.h to take effect.

+Moreover the `install.sh` can be used that copies a set of configuration scripts and the .desktop file for sddm.

 ## Patches

 I have still not have not introduced any patches.